videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/start-or-join-meeting.md

 hide_title: false
 hide_table_of_contents: false
 description: Audio and video calling sdk will help you to integrate video and audio calling in your application.
-sidebar_label: Getting Started
+sidebar_label: Start or Join Meeting
-pagination_label: Getting Started
+pagination_label: Getting Started Audio and Video Calling
 keywords:
   - audio calling
   - video calling